| |

 Emergency and Abnormal Situations

-Emergency, abnormal, and off-nominal situations represent a unique challenge in the operation of all complex systems.
-Operators must maintain a high degree of proficiency in relevant procedures rarely have an opportunity to practice them.
-A wide range of contextual factors affect the demands these situations pose, but the focus of emergency and abnormal situations training is often on completing a specific procedure, rather than on managing the situation as a whole.
+Emergency and abnormal situations and critical events represent a unique challenge in the operation of all complex systems.
+Operators must maintain a high degree of proficiency in relevant procedures though they rarely have an opportunity to practice them.
+A wide range of contextual factors affect the demands these situations pose, but the focus of emergency and abnormal situations training is often on completing a specific procedure or demonstrating a specific skill, rather than on managing the situation as a whole.
 Also, training sessions tend to focus on situations in which a single problem triggers the use of a particular procedure, whereas in real operations multiple problems may occur simultaneously, and cues about the nature of the situation are ambiguous or may seem contradictory.
-Coordination of all those involved (such as pilots, cabin crew, ATC, dispatch, maintenance, and passengers during aviation emergencies) is essential for ensuring effective response to emergency and abnormal situations.
-In our research we examine checklist and procedure design, content, and use; human performance capabilities and limitations under stress and high workload conditions; personnel and crew coordination issues; training; and the situational, operational, and contextual demands of emergency, abnormal, and off-nominal situations affecting operator response.
+Coordination of all those involved (such as pilots, cabin crew, ATC, dispatch, maintenance, and passengers during aviation emergencies; and attending and resident surgeons and anesthesiologists, nurses and technicians during medical critical events) is essential for ensuring effective response.
+In our research we examine checklist and procedure design, content, and use; human performance capabilities and limitations under stress and high workload conditions; personnel communication and coordination issues; training; and the situational, operational, and contextual demands of emergency and abnormal situations and critical events that affect operator responses and situation outcomes.

 > Go to Emergency and Abnormal Situations Publications